passepartoutvpn/passepartout/README.md

 $ git submodule update --init submodules/partout
 ```

+then find the Xcode project in `app-apple`.
 For everything to work properly, you must comply with all the capabilities and entitlements in the main app and the tunnel extension target.
 Therefore, you must update the `Config.xcconfig` file according to your developer account.

 To test the app on your Mac or iOS/tvOS Simulator: